ufidon/df/labs/lab03/README.md

 **2. Tasks**
 1. (5%) Create an image of size 2MB.
 2. (5%) Mount the image on an loop device.
-3. (5%) Format the image with FAT12.
+3. (5%) Format the loop device with FAT12.
 4. (5%) Mount the loop device to an empty folder(mounting point) and create several folders and files inside
 5. (5%) Unmount the loop device from the mounting point.
 6. (25%) Open the loop device in wxHexEditor, then investigate it following [An overview of FAT12](./refs/AnoverviewofFAT12.pdf)